 How to make cheap international calls

-If you’re studying in the UK and have family and friends abroad you’ll no doubt want to keep in touch.
-We show you how without costing the world.Having loved ones abroad doesn’t mean you’re doomed to a life of expensive phone bills and eternal doom.
+If you’re studying in the UK and have family and friends abroad, you’ll no doubt want to keep in touch.
+We show you how to do it, without breaking the bank!Having loved ones abroad doesn’t mean you’re doomed to a life of expensive calls and scary phone bills.

-To prove just how easy it is to stay in touch without compromising on your gin budget, we’ve complied our top tips on low cost international chinwags.
+To prove just how easy it is to stay in touch without compromising your pub budget, we’ve complied our top tips on low cost international chinwags.

 Ways to make cheap international calls

-The arrival of VoIP software (no we don’t know what it stands for either, it’s not important) means that as long as you and your callee have got access to the internet you can chinwag to your heart’s content at no extra cost.
+The arrival of VoIP software (we don’t know what it means either, but it’s not so important) means that as long as you and your callee have got access to the internet, you can chinwag to your heart’s content at no extra cost.
 Woopiee!

 Perhaps the most well known video calling platform of them all, Skype is free to download on any computer and can also come as an app on your smartphone.